David Beskar | Superintendent and Headmaster

 Mr. Jarrid Thelen, Humanities.
 Mr. Thelen has a Master’s in Theology from Villanova University.
 He also has a Bachelor of Arts in Literature with a minor in Philosophy from Ave Maria University.
 He spent two years on an Navajo reservation, teaching and serving at St. Bonaventure Indian Mission and School.
 He has also volunteered in working with young adult groups by going on mission trips to Honduras, the Dominican Republic, and Israel.
 While finishing his Master’s, he was also a campus ministry intern at Villanova, serving on-campus residents through outreach.

-Mrs. Laura Ahlquist – Fine Arts / Business and HR Director.
+Mrs. Laura Ahlquist – Fine Arts.
 Mrs. Ahlquist was a founding member of Chesterton Academy and has played a role in developing the Fine Arts Curriculum at Chesterton.
 Since then Mrs. Ahlquist has taught Spanish, Music and Drama at Chesterton.
 Currently, in addition to her teaching responsibilities, Mrs. Ahlquist serves as Director of Operations at Chesterton Academy.
 Mrs. Ahlquist was born in Treviso, Italy, and grew up in Mexico City.
 During her youth, she traveled extensively throughout Europe and is proficient in Italian, Spanish, English and French.
 She taught Spanish and Italian with a company specializing in translation and the training of corporate executives doing business in foreign countries.
 Mrs. Ahlquist received her B.A. from Carleton College where she continued her studies in languages and majored in music (piano, choir, music history and music theory).
 In the past ten years, she has written two children’s plays and has directed 34 theatre productions, both at Holy Family Academy and Chesterton Academy.
 She has six children and is a parishioner at Church of the Holy Family in St. Louis Park.

 Mr. Nick Chalmers – Fine Arts.
 Mr. Chalmers earned a Bachelor of Arts in music and history from St. Olaf College in May of 2007, and a Masters of Choral Conducting from the University of Minnesota in May of 2017.
 Mr. Chalmers is the Artistic Director of the Mirandola Ensemble, and performs with various groups around the Twin Cities and nationally including The Bach Society of Minnesota, The Rose Ensemble, Oratory, and Glorious Revolution Baroque.
 Mr. Chalmers is the Associate Director of Music at Holy Family Church in St. Louis Park, where he is also a parishioner.